 When talking about diamonds, many people add in additional ‘C’s, to give people further points by which to consider their purchase.
 We usually consider Certification, Conflict and Cost, but you will sometimes see Conscience as well.

-The IQ Diamonds we use are certified by an independent grading process, so that you know they are what we say they are, and the carat size, etc. All the IQ Diamonds are laser etched with a unique identifying number that can be read with a jeweller’s loupe.
+The Lab-Grown Diamonds we use are certified by an independent grading process, so that you know they are what we say they are, and the carat size, etc. All of our Diamonds are laser etched with a unique identifying number that can be read with a jeweller’s loupe.

 Any mined diamond is at risk of having origins in conflict, because even through the Kimberley Process attempts to prevent diamonds of dubious ethical origins from reaching the international diamond markets, there are significant loopholes.
 Read more about these on our blog here: